 It is the stuff of legend.
-You hear it during games, on sports talk radio, in the national media: The Philly boo-bird is so heartless, so hard to please, we once even booed Santa.
-Pelted him with snowballs.
+You hear it during Philadelphia Eagles, on sports talk radio, in the national media: The Philly boo-bird is so heartless, so hard to please, we once even booed Santa.
+(Possibly pelted him with snowballs.)

 On December 15, 1968, the last-place Eagles, with a record of 2-11, were facing the Minnesota Vikings at Franklin Field before 54,535 fans in a gusting snowstorm with 30 mile per hour winds.
 Even though both teams were terrible, the stakes were actually high: Had the Eagles won, they would have “earned” the top pick in the draft and used it to select O.J.
 Simpson, who, long before committing a double homicide, could actually run really fast.